 • Children will meet the National Curriculum expectations in Computing, which will be taught by highly-enthusiastic qualified staff who will support children to develop mastery of concepts and inspire enthusiasm and interest in the subject.

 • Children will develop a deep understanding of the subjects they are studying.
 They will increasingly use their prior knowledge to solve problems and develop the sophistication of Computing.

 • In Computing, children will develop the skills to appropriately and safely use computational thinking and creativity to understand the changing world.
 They will develop deep links with mathematics, science, and design technology in natural and artificial systems.

 • Information technology will be used to create programs, systems and a range of content at a level suitable for the future workplace as active participants in a digital world.

 The scheme follows the National Curriculum.
 It allows for appropriate sequencing and aims to secure long-term memory as well as enjoyment of learning computing.
 The link is:

 The Scheme of Learning

 Children will follow the scheme laid out by Purple Mash (see below), which allows children and teachers to work in tandem using the same software.
 This ensures that the school has minimal interference with outside hardware, which also allows children to save their work in one easy and accessible place.
-Through Curriculum Vehicles (see Progression Documents) children will follow different stages of the curriculum laid out by Purple Mash, allowing time for teachers to explore further and create a broad and balanced Computing curriculum.
+Children will follow different stages of the curriculum laid out by Purple Mash, allowing time for teachers to explore further and create a broad and balanced Computing curriculum.